-Where to Stay in Dubrovnik First Time: 7 Best Areas
+Where to Stay in Dubrovnik: 7 Best Areas for Hotels

-The best areas to stay in Dubrovnik for first timers are the neighborhoods of Old Town, Ploče, Pile, Lapad, Gruz, Cavtat, and Babin Kuk.
-These are beautiful and safe areas for tourists that offer a wide variety of attractions and amenities.
+The best areas to stay in Dubrovnik for first-timers and tourists are Old Town, Ploče, Pile, Lapad, Gruz, Cavtat, and Babin Kuk.
+These are popular and safe locations for tourists that offer a wide variety of attractions and amenities.

-To book hotels, I recommend spending at least three days in Dubrovnik, but four to five days is a good amount of time to enjoy Dubrovnik at a more leisurely pace.
-Three days is enough to see the most famous attractions and get a sense of local culture and history.
+To book hotels, I recommend spending at least three to five days in Dubrovnik, which is a good amount of time to see the most famous attractions and get a sense of local culture and history.
 If you have more days, you can take a day trip to Kotor in Montenegro, or Mostar in Hercegovina.

 💖 Best Area for first-time:Dubrovnik Old Town

-7 Best Areas to Stay in Dubrovnik for tourists
+Best areas to stay in Dubrovnik for tourists are:

 Dubrovnik Old Town, where to stay in Dubrovnik for first time

-Dubrovnik’s historic center, or the Old Town, is the best area to stay in Dubrovnik for first-time travelers because it is the heart of the city.
-It is a car-free zone, packed with pedestrianized narrow sandstone-paved streets, historic and cultural attractions, bars, restaurants, and well-connected public transportation.
+The Old Town, is the best overall area to stay in Dubrovnik for first-time travelers because it is the historic heart of the city.
+Staying here allows you to be surrounded by historic and cultural attractions, bars, restaurants, and easy access to public transportation.

-Located within the ancient city walls of Dubrovnik, 2 km long fortifications, which were built between the 11th and 17th centuries.
+The Old Town is a car-free zone, packed with pedestrianized narrow sandstone-paved streets.
+Located within the ancient city walls of Dubrovnik, which were built between the 11th and 17th centuries.
 The city was a rival to the famous trading port of Venice and these walls protect the city-state (then called Ragusa) from its enemies.

 Dubrovnik’s old town is a stunning UNESCO World Heritage site since 1979.
 There has been no modern construction within the Old Town although all the buildings have been modernized to provide excellent restaurants, accommodations, and plenty of shopping.